CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 ### Strongly Typed Yet *Flexible*

-It turns out that, if you are doing anything of consequence, you actually probably want to have strong, static types on your backend because this will help reduce mistakes and errors while also reducing verbosity in the overall codebase required in JS to ensure some level of type safety (e.g. Zod schemas).
+It turns out that -- if you are doing anything of consequence -- you actually probably want to have strong, static types on your backend because this will help reduce mistakes and errors while also reducing verbosity in the overall codebase required in JS to ensure some level of type safety (e.g. Zod schemas).

 But .NET has a few interesting tricks up its sleeve when it comes to types such as: